Mary learned to cook at her mother's knee and likes to share some of those old-fashioned recipes she still serves her family.

 Step Two: Heating the Oil

 Use a candy thermometer to heat the oil to 350 degrees.
 If it's any hotter, the batter will burn.
 (I found this out the hard way.)
-If you have a deep fryer, I think that would be better than a skillet like I used.
+If you have a deep fryer, I think that would be better than a skillet, which is what I used.

 Step Three: Have Your Funnel Ready to Pour the Batter